logos-electromechanical/8x8Driver/README.md

-This is a library for our Adafruit 16-channel PWM & Servo driver
+This is a library for the forthcoming Logos Electromechanical 8x8 Driver.
+It is based opn the library for the Adafruit 16-channel PWM & Servo driver.

   Pick one up today in the adafruit shop!
   ------> http://www.adafruit.com/products/815